Botanical Ingredient

 Traditional Uses

-• Traditional carminative and digestive herb worldwide
+• Traditional culinary and aromatic herb worldwide

 Key Properties